hkust-nlp/llm-compression-intelligence/README.md

 * [Data Pipeline](#data-pipeline)

-## Leaderboard
+## Compression Leaderboard

-We focus on three key abilities: knowledge and commonsense, coding, and mathematical reasoning and colloct corpora from Common Crawl, GitHub, and Arxiv, respectively.
+We focus on three key abilities: knowledge and commonsense, coding, and mathematical reasoning and colloct new corpora from Common Crawl, GitHub, and Arxiv, respectively.
 Below are models’ compression efficiency on three external corpora.
-We report the results of general-purpose models here and utilize the average bits per character (BPC) as the metric.
-For more detailed results, please refer to [our paper](https://arxiv.org/abs/2404.09937).
+We report the average bits per character (BPC) as the metric.
+For more details, please refer to [our paper](https://arxiv.org/abs/2404.09937).

 | Model            | Common Crawl | Python | ArXiv-Math | Average |
 | :--------------- | :----------: | :----: | :--------: | :-----: |